nkissel/MPS/kisselmentch2021/README.md

 # Paper files
  Code for "Forward Stability and Model Path Selection" paper.
 Currently, applications and motivation are easily runnable, but simulations are not.
 The simulations file was written to run on a computing cluster.
-In the future, I will write a simplified version of the simulations file, so that researchers can look run 1 repitition of a simulation set-up.
+In the future, I will write a simplified version of the simulations file, so that researchers can look run 1 repetition of a simulation set-up.